 Will there be music and live entertainment at The Market?

-The Market will host entertainment and musical performances, family friendly activities, an Ornament Workshop and an ice sculpture demonstration in designated areas at both Winter Market events, weather permitting.
+The Market will host entertainment and musical performances, family friendly activities and more.
+Stay tuned for a full Winter Market entertainment schedule.

 Will The Market provide additional seating options?